pew1906/SoundSeal-Integrated-Audio-Fingerprinting-Watermarking-System/README.md

 # Conclusion

-This project demonstrates a secure and efficient framework for integrating audio fingerprinting and watermarking using PERTH and AUDF methods.
+This project demonstrates a secure and efficient framework for integrating audio fingerprinting and watermarking using PERTH and AUDFIFY methods.
 The system provides reliable audio authentication and copyright protection while preserving audio quality.

 ---